How to Reduce Chargebacks: 41 Best Tips & Techniques

 Certain tools can be applied to cardholder disputes after the transaction has been processed to reduce chargebacks.

-33. Integrate with the VMPI platform.
-Visa Merchant Purchase Inquiry is a powerful dispute-resolution tool.
-It enables merchants to communicate directly with issuers in real-time.
+33. Integrate with an order validation tool.
+Order Insight and Consumer Clarity are powerful dispute-resolution tools.
+They enable merchants to communicate directly with issuers in real-time.
 After reviewing relevant transaction information, the issuer can hopefully clarify the transaction with the cardholder and stop a chargeback before it happens.
-This article explains how to integrate with VMPI.

 34. Use prevention alerts.
 Two prevention alert vendors, Ethoca™ and Verifi™, make it possible for merchants to refund transactions in real-time to resolve disputes and avoid chargebacks.
 Prevention alerts have the potential to reduce chargebacks significantly.
 However, if you want the most comprehensive protection possible, you’ll need to automate alert management.